netdata/netdata/packaging/docker/README.md

 ## Publish a test image to your own repository

-At netdata we provide multiple ways of testing your docker images using your own repositories.
+At Netdata, we provide multiple ways of testing your docker images using your own repositories.
 You may either use the command line tools available or take advantage of our Travis CI infrastructure.

 ### Using tools manually from the command line